Tor circuit fingerprinting defenses using adaptive padding: The zero-delay PCP strategy

+Upon creating these three preemptive circuits, we use padding machines (\autoref{sec:design}) to inject dummy onion handshakes in the corresponding preemptive circuits.
+At this moment, the actual user connection has not arrived yet, and we know neither when it will arrive, nor whether it will be a clearnet or onion connection.
+As a consequence, we keep \emph{repeating} triplets of dummy handshakes in the preemptive circuits, using a \emph{random delay} between them.
+When the user connection arrives, we proceed depending on its type. \begin{itemize} \itemsep{0.06em} \item Clearnet connections: the HSDir and introduction preemptive circuits are terminated, and the Exit/Rendezvous preemptive circuit is used as an exit circuit. \item Onion connections: the preemptive circuits are used as HSDir, introduction and rendezvous circuits respectively, carrying the real handshakes and the application data. \end{itemize}

+The resulting traffic pattern is displayed in \autoref{fig:padded-connections}.
+Both clearnet and onion connections contain dummy onion handshake triplets as well as application-layer data, while onion connections also contain the real onion handshake.
+Since dummy and real handshakes have identical shape an adversary cannot distinguish the two cases.

-We propose to use a random delay between dummy requests sampled from an \emph{exponential distribution} with rate $\lambda_d$.
-The parameter $\lambda_d$ expresses the mean number of dummy requests per unit of time; higher values offer better privacy at the cost of extra bandwidth.
-The analytic and experimental evaluations discussed in the remaining of this section show that, under assumptions on the user's thinking time, properly choosing $\lambda_d$ can offer significant defense against circuit fingerprinting at a reasonable bandwidth cost.
+Note that the number of repeated dummy handshakes and the \emph{delay between them} are crucial parameters for this defense to be effective.
+Let $\lambda_u$ be the expected number of connections requested by the user per unit of time (rate), which depends on the user behavior.
+We propose to use a random delay between dummy handshakes sampled from an \emph{exponential distribution}\footnote{ We could alternatively use some heavy-tailed distribution (eg Pareto). } with rate $\lambda_d = \varphi\cdot\lambda_u$, where $\varphi$ is a parameter of the defense.
+Intuitively, $\lambda_d$ expresses the mean number of dummy handshakes per unit of time, while $\varphi$ expresses the mean number of dummy handshakes \emph{per user connection}.
+Larger values of $\varphi$ offer better privacy at the cost of extra bandwidth.

-Second, the time between the last rendezvous handshake and the application data can reveal the type of connection.
-For onion connections this time will be generally short, while for clearnet connections it depends on the rate $\lambda_d$ of dummy requests.
-Evaluating attacks that exploit time information is beyond the scope of this paper, as discussed in the introduction; still, we believe that a sufficiently high rate $\lambda_d$ can be effective in preventing this source of information leak as well.
+We can imagine several ways to implement this defense in practice.
+For instance, one could use the fractional-delay defense from \autoref{sec:fractional-delay}, until the system's usage increases and low-latency is required.
+Then Tor can switch to PCP using the $\lambda_u$ most recently observed, which can be then dynamically adjusted on regular intervals.
+If the system becomes idle, we can switch back to fractional-delay to reduce bandwidth overhead.

+The analytic and experimental evaluations discussed in the remaining of this section show that, under assumptions on the user's thinking time, properly choosing $\varphi$ can offer significant defense against circuit fingerprinting at a reasonable bandwidth cost.